playbenny/benny_manual/docs/installation.md

 - Install [Max](http://www.cycling74.com).
 You don't need to buy Max in order to use benny, but if you want to build your own blocks you will need to buy or subscribe.
 (Please do not bother cycling74 support with problems with benny!
 We have a [forum](https://github.com/playbenny/benny/discussions) for that.)

-- A few blocks require Airwindows console 7 vsts.
-They're included in the download, look in the vst dependencies subfolder and install the ones you need for your system.
+- A few blocks require Airwindows console 7 VSTs.
+They're included in the download, look in the VST dependencies subfolder and install the ones you need for your system.

-    *Windows users should install vsts to C:\Program Files\VSTPlugins otherwise max/msp can't see them.*
+    *Windows users should install VSTs to C:\Program Files\VSTPlugins otherwise max/msp can't see them.*

 - Open 'benny.maxproj'.
 The [benny launcher](launcher.md) window will appear.